LeonYang95/PLELog/README.md

 The mainly required python packages including PyTorch, overrides, hdbscan, scikit-learn.
-`Anaconda` is recommended to manage those packages and their versions. hdbscan and overrides are not available while using anaconda, try using pip.
+`Anaconda` is recommended to manage those packages and their versions. hdbscan and overrides are not available while using anaconda default channel hence use the following commands: conda install -c conda-forge hdbscan conda install pytorch torchvision torchaudio cudatoolkit=10.2 -c pytorch

 ### Preparation